lanhao0807/Image-Segmantation-Deep-Learning-Project/README.md

 # Image-Segmantation-Deep-Learning-Project

-This is a advanced computer vision project aim to reproduce a publication of our own choice.
+This is a advanced computer vision project aim to reproduce a publication of my own choice.

 The paper: "Spatial Structure Preserving Feature Pyramid Network for Semantic Image Segmentation".

-No source code provided from the Paper.
+No source code provided from the publication.

 See resource/ for project reports and the orginial publication as well as some resources related.
 Result preview: